decagondev/bmp-endian-challenge-python/tickets/ticket-1.md

 ## Testing
 - Open `index.html` in a browser after serving it locally.
 - Verify that the canvas displays random colors immediately upon loading, without needing a file.
+- **Auto-testing**: Change `CURRENT_TICKET` to `1` at the top of `index.js` to enable automatic testing.
+- Check the browser console for test results - you should see "✅ Ticket 1: PASSED" when your implementation is correct.